tifapp/FitnessProjectBackend/README.md

 # Environments

-1. Local
+1. Local - development environment where changes are made and tested on a developer's own machine
-2. Staging
+2. Staging - pre-production environment that closely mirrors the production setup
-3. Prod
+3. Prod - live environment

 # Workflow Process